An epic two week road trip itinerary for the North and South Islands

 Driving through Lindis Pass

-It takes around 2.5 hours to get to Twizel, or 3.5 to get all the way to Aoraki/Mount Cook.
+From Queenstown to Twizel is around 2.5 hours; it’s 3.5 hours to drive all the way to Aoraki/Mount Cook.

 There are hotels and places to stay in Aoraki/Mount Cook Village, but rooms book out way in advance.
 You’ll need to book as much as a year in advance if you want to travel during the busy summer period.